sbecker11/workspace-munsell/README.md

 ### HuePages and ColorChips

-This repo contains the `Munsell-to-RGB-Tables.xlsm` folder contains 40 png files, one for each HuePage.
+This repo contains the `Munsell-to-RGB-Tables.xlsm` folder, which contains 40 png files, one for each HuePage.
 For example, this is `351-10.0RP.png`

 ![351-10.0RP.png](https://shawn.beckerstudio.com/wp-content/uploads/2023/07/351-10.0RP-50.png)